All Episodes

 They didn't verify it, even though they signed it.

-You know, remember, James Comey signed that first FISA in October 2016, but in January of 2017, when he went to Trump Tower and told them about the dossier, said it was salacious, but it's unverified.
+You know, remember, James Comey signed that first FISA in October 2016, but in January of 2017, when he went to Trump Tower and told him about the dossier, said it was salacious, but it's unverified.

 Well, he was telling the FISA court, again, Grassley Graham memo, bulk of the information in the application that it was verified.